sgouralis-research-group/step_finder/README.md

 Click the reset button to start over.
 You can click this button at any point.

 ## Example Data Set
-Example data set are provided.
+An example data set is provided.
 See "" for demonstration purposes.
-To analyze this data set use the following camera parameters: offset = ..... units of time = units of meas =, camera type etc.
+To analyze this data set use the following settings and camera parameters: units of time = sec, units of data = adu, exposure period = 0.1, offset = 4350, variance = 1940, gain = 0.64, camera type: EMCCD.

 <!-- ## Contact
 If you have any questions, contact us: <br>